andrearosendahl/noresm-aerocom-converter/README.md

 ## Usage
 Use `nac <command> --help` to view the usage of the two commands.

-NAC is a command line tool, with two commands `convert` and `from-file`.
+NAC is a command line tool, with three commands `convert`, `from-file` and `list-species`.
+The first two are for conversion, while the latter is for listing possible chemical species.

 We recommend using `from-file` as it easier to use, and reproduce results.
-The difference is that when using `convert` the arguments and options are given in the command line, while in `from-file` only a path to a *yaml* file is given, where the aruguments for the conversion is stored.
+The difference is that when using `convert` the arguments and options are given in the command line, while in `from-file` only a path to a *yaml* file is given, where the arguments for the conversion is stored.

 With `convert`
 ```